devanshi-jain/devanshi-jain/README.md

-# Welcome to My GitHub Profile!
+# Hello there, I'm Devanshi!

-Hello there, I'm Devanshi!
 I'm a senior at UC San Diego, pursuing a Math-CS major with a passion for software development and research.
 - :star2: I'm currently working at <a href="https://sites.google.com/ucsd.edu/derconnect/home?authuser=0">Jacobs School of Engineering</a> as a Software Intern, where I'm involved in exciting projects that combine mathematics and computer science.

 ## Table of Contents